Chubb, Hunt rush Browns past Texans 10-7 in wild weather

 Chubb and Hunt are the first Browns teammates to rush for 100 yards each in the same game since Hall of Famer Leroy Kelly and Ernie Green did it in 1966.

 With the Browns up 3-0 on a day where passing was almost impossible, Chubb, playing for the first time since Oct.
 4, took a handoff on the right, cut left and ran past Texans defensive end J.J.
-Watt as Cleveland finally found the end zone to go up 10-0.
+Watt as Cleveland finally found the end zone.

-Deshaun Watson's 16-yard TD pass to Pharaoh Brown with 4:59 left pulled the Texans (2-7) within three, but Hunt pounded away after the Browns were backed up at their own 3 after a muffed kickoff.
-Cleveland ate up the final 4:54 against the NFL's worst rushing defense.
+Deshaun Watson's 16-yard TD pass to Pharaoh Brown pulled the Texans (2-7) within three, but Hunt pounded away after the Browns were backed up after a muffed kickoff.
+Cleveland held the ball for the final 4:54 against the NFL's worst rushing defense.

-Before Watson's scoring pass, the Texans couldn't muster much offense as swirling winds blew Watson's throws off course and affected a 46-yard field-goal attempt that was wide left.
+Before Watson's scoring pass, the Texans couldn't muster much offense as swirling winds blew his throws off course and affected a 46-yard field-goal attempt that was wide left.

+“I don’t want to sit here and make excuses on that’s the reason why we didn’t capitalize,” said Watson, who managed to go 20 of 30.
+“But it was real tough.”

 The game's start was delayed 36 minutes after a severe thunderstorm barreled into FirstEnergy Stadium just before kickoff.